UPHSL-PDC2026/benchmarking-and-optimization-jhoanna-delapaz/README.md

 ### What was the speedup achieved?

-The speedup achieved was: `0.6223320958742791` using the computation of serial_time / parallel_time.
+The speedup achieved was `0.6223320958742791` using the computation of serial_time / parallel_time.

 ### Was efficiency high or low?
 Why?